seneca86/Logistic_regression/.lesson/instructions.md

 ### Estimating parameters

-Unlike linear regression, logistic regression does not have a closed form solu- tion, so it is solved by guessing an initial solution and improving it iteratively.
+Unlike linear regression, logistic regression does not have a closed form solution, so it is solved by guessing an initial solution and improving it iteratively.

 The usual goal is to find the maximum-likelihood estimate (MLE), which is the set of parameters that maximizes the likelihood of the data.